ImprintLab/.github/profile/README.md

-We are building open-source Generalist Medical AI 🧬
+We are building AI to understand How the Human Body Works 🧬

 Join us on [Discord](https://discord.gg/4ReCQaDe)!